Ancient Murals - How Historical Wall Painting Techniques Shape Modern Design

 How Hunter-Gatherers Created the World's First Gallery Walls

 Lascaux Cave in France showcases over 600 animal figures painted around 17,000 BCE using charcoal and ochre blown through hollow bones.
 The artists positioned their bison and horses along twisting gallery layouts to create dynamic motion as viewers walked past.
-Modern muralists still study this when designing narrative sequences for long corridors.
+Modern muralists still study this cave art when designing narrative sequences for long corridors.

 Altamira Cave in Spain features advanced prehistoric paintings with polychrome techniques dating to around 36,000 BCE.
 Artists layered multiple pigments and used ceiling bulges as bison shoulders, creating proto-trompe l'oeil effects millennia before the Romans formalized anything.
 The shading methods reveal artistic planning rather than spontaneous mark-making.